ch264/ch264.github.io/readme.md

 - I have to add screenshots into the readme file,
 - I have copied the urls above the code that inspired me
+- The H1 and H2 should fly in from both sides
+- nav a links uppercase
+- add in webkits for cross browser compatibility
+- add github link to social links
+- change fonts
+- add an API

 Pseudocode for Image Carousel: